emNavi/AirGym/README.md

 ### Requirements
 1. Ubuntu 20.04
 1. [Conda](https://www.anaconda.com/download) or [Miniconda ](https://docs.conda.io/en/latest/miniconda.html)

-1. [NVIDIA Isaac Gym Preview 4](https://developer.nvidia.com/isaac-gym-preview-4) ([Pytorch]((https://pytorch.org/)) needs to upgrade for 40 series of GPUs.
-Please follow the installation guidance.)
-1. Pytorch==2.0.0 CUDA==11.8 will be installed in conda environment.
 > Note: this repository has been tested on Ubuntu 20.04 PyTorch 2.0.0 + CUDA11.8 with RTX4090.

 ### One-shot Install